Rowland Hazard III

-Rowland Hazard III (October 29, 1881 – December 20, 1945) was an American businessman and member of a prominent Rhode Island family involved in the foundation and executive leadership of a number of well-known companies.
-He is also known as the "Rowland H." who figured in the events leading to the formation of Alcoholics Anonymous.
+Rowland Hazard III (October 29, 1881 – December 20, 1945) was an American businessman.
+He is also known as the "Rowland H." who figured prominently in the events leading to the formation of Alcoholics Anonymous.

 Family and early life

-Rowland Hazard III was born into one of the most prominent families in the Rhode Island textile industry.
+Rowland Hazard III was born into one of Rhode Island's oldest and most prominent families, the Hazard family.
 He was the eldest of five children of Rowland Gibson Hazard II (1855–1918) and Mary Pierrepont Bushnell (1859–1936).
 Although several generations of Hazard men bore the name Rowland, the Rowland Hazard born in 1881 adopted the name suffix "III" to distinguish himself from his well-known forebears.
 According to biographers, Rowland III was known as "Roy" to the Hazard family.
 He was a graduate of the Taft School and received his Bachelor of Arts degree from Yale University in 1903, where he was a member of the Elihu Club at the time it became a secret Senior Society.
 Among his Yale classmates, he was known as "Ike" or "Rowley."

 Hazard married Helen Hamilton Campbell (1889–1946), a graduate of Briarcliff Manor College and daughter of a Chicago banker, in October 1910.
 The couple divorced in 1929, but remarried in 1931.
 They had one daughter, Caroline Campbell Hazard (1911–1953), and three sons, Capt.
 Rowland Gibson Hazard (1917–1944), Peter Hamilton Hazard (1918–1944), and Charles Ware Blake Hazard (1920–1995).
 Two of their sons, Capt.
 Rowland G. and Peter Hamilton Hazard, were killed in World War II.

 The pioneering psychiatrist Carl Jung was known to two of Rowland Hazard III's early friends.
-Yet it was Hazard’s famous encounter with Jung that began alcoholics’ connection with the Oxford Group.
+Yet it was Hazard's famous encounter with Jung that began alcoholics’ connection with the Oxford Group.

 Hazard is also attributed as the commissioner of the oldest boy scout troop in Rhode Island, Troop 1 Wakefield in South Kingstown.

 Like his father, Hazard was a member of the Rhode Island Society of Colonial Wars.